 Out in LA, diners have loved Nightshade‘s Mapo Tofu Lasagna, while in NYC, carbo-loaders still can’t get enough of I Sodi‘s Lasagna Carciofi, and Don Angie‘s Instagram-famous Lasagna for Two.
 Amity & Commerce at Mandarin Oriental, Washington D.C. also offers a Vegetable Crespelle that’s essentially a “crepe lasagna,” as a lighter take on the classic with layers of crepes, zucchini, sheep’s milk ricotta, ragu and breadcrumb gratin.

-In the year ahead, expect to see more inventive recipes using unexpected ingredients to pop up throughout the year.
+In the year ahead, expect to see more inventive recipes using unexpected ingredients to pop up throughout the year. trends 2020

 Digital media has connected the world like never before, inspiring people to experience new adventures — and these days, with or without a companion.
 With such curiosity (and likely an acute sense of FOMO as a strong motivating factor), people are embarking solo to pursue their interests while also getting some “me” time.
 The Wall Street Journal reports that Americans now eat nearly half of their meals alone, and as solo dining becomes the new normal, restaurants have no choice but to step up their game, offering solo diners special perks and off-menu items.

 Hotels too are increasingly coming up with creative ways to engage these travelers as well.
 Miami’s Circa 39 hotel, for example, came up with a “Solo at Circa” package, providing guests with a special meet-and-greet with a hotel employee to get connected on hotel happenings.
 Then there’s the “solomoon,” as reported by The New York Times: pre-wedding solo trips meant to reconnect with oneself, before tying the knot.